qgis/QGIS-Website/content/resources/support/security.md

 On **[Ubuntu / Debian](/resources/installation-guide/#debianubuntu)**, we provide QGIS binaries and work closely with packagers of OSGEO libraries (GDAL / PROJ / GRASS).
 For Python and Qt libraries, which rely on your operating system, please ensure they are updated regularly using your system's update manager.
 For Ubuntu/Debian, this typically involves using commands like `sudo apt-get update` and `sudo apt-get upgrade`.
-Other packages are maintained by the community, such as Conda, FlatPak, etc..
-Any issue should be raised to the dedicated maintainers.
+Other packages are maintained by the community, such as Conda, FlatPak, etc. Any issue should be raised to the dedicated maintainers.

 #### False positives